This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 Where should I look for apartments?

-Another extremely popular website, which has a majority of broker listed flats is : Immobilien Scout .
+Another extremely popular website, which has a majority of broker or real estate agent listed flats is : Immobilien Scout .
 According to German law, tenants are not required to pay a brokerage so if you’re short on time and prefer to have a broker assist you through standardized properties across a city, this approach is much more productive instead of individually setting up appointments.

 Step 2: Contact potential landlords